Lingbogol Guide Camp

 Readings were performed by:

 with a eulogy presented by Mrs W.J.
-Llewellyn, Ballarat Division Commissioner and a the Guide Prayer read by Mrs E.D.
+Llewellyn, Ballarat Division Commissioner and the Guide Prayer was read by Mrs E.D.
 Allitt, the Central District Commissioner.

-Attendees sung "No Man is a Island" and finished with the swinging of Taps.
+Attendees sang "No Man is an Island" and finished with the swinging of Taps.